joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 **User Stories** = Short requirements or requests written from the perspective of an end user

-Normally I start with the CRUD *(Create, Read, Update, Delete)* stories, for example: Create User, View User, Update User Marketing Preferences
+Normally I start with the CRUD *(Create, Read, Update, Delete)* stories, for example: Create User, View User, Update User Marketing Preferences.

 | Epic   | Story |
 |---------|-------|